statikbe/laravel-filament-flexible-content-blocks/README.md

 A lot of the customisation of content blocks and their behaviour can be done through the configuration file.
 Please, consult [the configuration documentation](documentation%2Fconfiguration.md).

+## Releasing a new version of this package

+* When you made changes to some typescript assets, do the following steps **before** making the new release version:
+  * run `nvm use` to make sure you're on the desire node version
+  * run `npm install` to install the latest node_modules
+  * run `npm run build` which will build the needed assets within the `/resources/dist` folder
+  * commit the generated `/resources/dist` asset files

 ## Roadmap